RMSLowside/rmslow/Drawings/User Preference Service/README.md

     ...  // continue for each system
   ]"
 ```
 (?)
 Would adding some sort of 'authorizedRoles' property to the Preferences ref. table (in the specific system pref store above) be a good idea?
-Perhaps we could authorize edits if it matches a certain group or role name as well as matching the ain for the user.
+Perhaps we could authorize edits if it matches a certain group or role name as well as matching the the user id.
 Also, I'm a little unsure about how to do this as a system saving a preference.
 My frame of mind around this might be off-base, so I want to ask about differences between system saving a preference vs. user doing so.

 ## API